kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

     // If set, the module will block until a finalized epoch has occurred "waitForFinalization": false,

+    // If set, the module will block until a CL genesis has occurred "waitForClGenesis": true,

     // The global log level that all clients should log at
     // Valid values are "error", "warn", "info", "debug", and "trace"